masif2002/AZ-900-notes/README.md

 * Supports Autoscaling
 * Can handle upto 100 VMs in a single scale set.
 Can configure it upto a 1000 VMs
 * VM Scale set is free but you do pay for the underlying instances
+* VMSS provides autoscale features and has a built in load balancer.
+You still need to have a way to deploy your code to the new servers, as you do with regular VMs

 ### Azure Virtual Desktop
 * Azure Virtual Desktop is a desktop version of Windows that runs in the cloud.
 You can log into it from anywhere